Published By Janet Gershen-Siegel at May 30th, 2018

 A PAYDEX Score is Dun & Bradstreet’s proprietary dollar-weighted numerical indicator of how a company has paid its bills over the past year.
 The score is based upon trade experiences reported to Dun & Bradstreet by various vendors.
 In addition, the D&B PAYDEX Score ranges from 1 to 100; higher scores signify a better payment performance.

 The section contains some detail on the payment experiences D & B has on file for your business.
-This shows how quickly your company paid off its debts, how much credit was extended, etc.
+So this shows how quickly your company paid off its debts, how much credit was extended, etc.

 Now, this section expands upon the prior one by adding report dates, paying records, selling terms, and the like.

-You will have to look at your own PAYDEX report in order to get a handle on your company’s financial health.
+So you will have to look at your own PAYDEX report to understand your company’s financial health.

 You can get your PAYDEX report here and you can contact their Customer Service department (it’s a part of Dun & Bradstreet, as they also generate PAYDEX reports) here.
 D & B’s PAYDEX Customer Service phone number is here.

 Finally, any report is only as good as the data it comes from.
-Dun & Bradstreet’s database includes over 250 million companies spanning the globe, which includes around 120 million active firms and about 130 million companies which are out of business but kept for historical reasons.
+Dun & Bradstreet’s database includes over 250 million companies spanning the globe.
+So this includes around 120 million active firms and about 130 million companies which are out of business but kept for historical reasons.

-D&B constantly gathers data and works to improve its analyses to assure the greatest degree of accuracy possible.
+D&B constantly gathers data and works to improve its analyses for the greatest degree of accuracy possible.

-Now that you understand what goes into it, the main areas that Dun & Bradstreet reports on are delinquencies amounts and time frames, amount of credit utilized, business history (e. g. time in business), and judgments and liens.
+Now that you understand what goes into it, the main areas that Dun & Bradstreet reports on are delinquency amounts and time frames, amount of credit used, business history (e. g. time in business), and judgments and liens.

-By keeping your credit utilization within reason (less than 30% of your total available credit is best), clearing your debts as fast as possible and avoiding delinquency and late payments, and also accumulating some time in business, you should be able to improve your D & B PAYDEX score over time.
+By keeping your credit utilization within reason (less than 30% of total available credit is best), clearing your debts ASAP and avoiding delinquency and late payments, and also accumulating some time in business, you can improve your D & B PAYDEX score over time.
 You can get better PAYDEX scores!
 Check out how this will help your company!